rahulkhatri137/mirrorbot137/README.md

 - Count Drive Files.
 - Extract password protected files (It's not hack, you have to enter password)
 - For extracting password protected files, using custom filename and download
+- Update bot at startup and with restart command using `UPSTREAM_REPO`

 ## Multi Search IDs
 To use list from multi TD/folder.
 Run driveid.py in your terminal and follow it.
 It will generate **drive_folder** file or u can simply create `drive_folder` file in working directory and fill it, check below format: